Group Therapy for Young Adults

 Why Group Therapy for Young Adults

-Young adult therapy groups provide a supportive, warm, and understanding environment for young people transitioning into new careers, relationships, and social structures to share their excitement, fears, and anxieties.
+Young adult therapy groups provide a supportive, warm, and understanding environment for those transitioning into new careers, relationships, and social structures to share their excitement, fears, and anxieties.

-Group therapy for young adults can provide emotional support, encouragement, and practical tips from others.
-Sharing experiences in a young adults group can help you feel less isolated, more empowered, and more connected.
+This experience can provide emotional support, encouragement, and practical tips from others.
+Sharing experiences in a young adult group can help you feel less isolated, more empowered, and more connected.

 Young Adult Group Schedule